michaellaszlo/cursor-maintenance/README.md

 ## Maintaining cursor position in a formatted input field

-A vexing question comes up when you're building a formatted input field that lets the user freely move a cursor.
-After some user editing, the text is reformatted by the input field.
+A vexing question comes up when you're building a formatted input field with a movable cursor.
+After the user does some editing, the text is reformatted by the input field.
 Where should the cursor appear after reformatting?

-For example, suppose the input field contains formatted text representing a number:
+For example, suppose an input field contains the numerically formatted text `41,900` and the cursor is positioned to the right of the `9`:

 ![41,900](https://github.com/michaellaszlo/cursor-maintenance/blob/master/README_images/introductory_example_1.png)

-The user inserts a cursor to the right of the `9` and hits backspace:
+The user hits backspace:

 ![41,^00](https://github.com/michaellaszlo/cursor-maintenance/blob/master/README_images/introductory_example_2.png)